Written By: Jason Brownell

 As a reminder, Polyfuze graphic technology is 100% recyclable, because it is comprised of pigmented plastics, instead of traditional inks.
 Traditional ink methods degrade over time and fade and weather under environmental elements.
 Traditional inks can also be removed with various fuels, solvents and chemicals.
 Polyfuze Graphics™ withstand all of these factors and are truly permanent.
 They also are the only graphics that fuse with PE and PP to become one with plastic part, instead of trying to “stick” to the surface of the plastic like all other decorating methods on the market today.

-Polyfuze Graphics™ can be produced as single or multi-colored (fine detail) graphics, and can be manufactured to meet any required compliances, such as FDA, ASTM, CPSIA, RoHS and REACH.
+Polyfuze Graphics™ can be produced as single or multi-colored (fine detail) graphics, and can be manufactured to meet any required compliances, such as FDA, ASTM, and CPSIA.

 And last but not least, the Polyfuze graphic is applied using standard hot stamp equipment, with a required pressure of just 75 psi.
 This translates to a less tonnage requirement for larger size graphics, which in turn translates to lower capital expense for plastics decorators.